Climate ▸Forecast ▸March ▸April ▸

-With the small exception of its strip of Mediterranean coastline, the whole of Egypt has an arid desert climate.
-Throughout Egypt, days are commonly warm or hot and nights are cool.
-It has only two seasons: a mild winter from November to April and a hot summer from May to October.
+With the small exception of its Mediterranean coastline, nearly all of Egypt has an arid desert climate.
+Throughout the country, days are typically warm or hot, while nights are cool.
+Egypt has only two seasons: a mild winter from November to April and a hot summer from May to October.

-Egypt is very dry and has fewer than 80 mm of precipitation annually in most areas.
-Most rain falls along the coast, but even the wettest area, around Alexandria, receives only about 200 mm of rain per year.
+Egypt is very dry, with most areas receiving less than 80 mm of precipitation annually.
+Rainfall is mostly concentrated along the coast, but even in the wettest area around Alexandria, annual precipitation is only about 200 mm.

-The best time to travel to Egypt is during winter, between December and February, when temperatures are pleasant and range between 20°C and 26°C during the day.
+The best time to visit Egypt is during winter, between December and February, when daytime temperatures are pleasant, ranging between 20°C and 26°C.

-Interested in more detailed Weather and Climate information for Egypt?
+Are you interested in more detailed information for various cities in Egypt?

 1. Yearly average minimum and maximum temperatures